3D MCAD - CAE - CAM Engineering/Manufacturing

 Engineering delivers the documentation.
 This includes the 3D model and any associative information.
 We do not care what format.
 It is delivered to the supplier as a file.

 If we are smart the engineering deliverable will be outside the native CAD system in the form of a released document.
 That documentation will now be the only official documentation used by any other department.
-I explain the optimum document controls system in this article.
+I explain the optimum document controls system in these articles.

 This is where engineering parts ways with manufacturing.